baylej/tmx/doc/src/datastructure.rst

    .. c:member:: int is_embedded

-      Private member used internally to free this tileset.
+      Private member used internally to free this tileset (depends on the usage of a resource manager).

    .. c:member:: unsigned int firstgid

       GID (Global ID) of the first tile in this tileset.

+   .. c:member:: char *source

+      In case of external tileset, path to the :term:`TSX` file (should be relative to the location of this map on the file system), NULL otherwise.

    .. c:member:: tmx_tileset *tileset